 Spend a day observing at least two other classroom teachers, as scheduled by your cooperating teacher - both in and out of subject area.
 How is their style different from your cooperating teacher?
 What do you like that you can use as a beginning teacher?
-Document your findings and thoughts in your journal.
+Document your findings and thoughts and discuss with your teacher and university supervisor.

 Your university supervisor will assess your portfolio with written comments for improvement, and possible needed revision.
 Your PWS will be evaluated based on the given rubric in, and your score will be sent to the COE.
-You will submit your final exit portfolio to your university supervisor by the due date given Thursday April 28, 2011).
+You will submit your final exit portfolio to your university supervisor by the due date given (April 21, 2015) at 5:00pm to your university supervisor).